Get basic information about PowerShell commands: cmdlets, files and functions.

 commanders should be tall--to look down on his men"

-"Napoleon didn't do so bad"
+Corporal: "Napoleon didn’t do so bad" ~ Dialogue from M*A*S*H 1978

-Get-Help - Open the help file
+Get-Help - Open the help file.

-Get-PSDrive - Get drive information (DriveInfo)
+Get-PSDrive - Get drive information (DriveInfo).

-Get-Member - Enumerate the properties of an object
+Get-Member - Enumerate the properties of an object.

 Equivalent bash command: man - Display helpful information about commands.